-What do you think of the number of opportunities you had for involvement in your child's Reconnecting Youth class Were there
+- 5. What did the RY instructor tell you about your child's experience in the class?
+(Probe for content of communication, e.g., info on attendance, performance, grades, behavior, etc.) - 6.
+What do you think of the number of opportunities you had for involvement in your child's Reconnecting Youth class.
+Were there...

 Too many opportunities,

-Enough opportunities, or
+Enough opportunities, or 2

-Too few opportunities?
+Too few opportunities?1

-Refused
+Refused7

 Don't know

+7. What do you feel was the biggest benefit of the Reconnecting Youth class to your child?

-Ο. would you recommend that other r kids take the Reconnecting routh class?
+8. Would you recommend that other kids take the Reconnecting Youth class?

 Yes (Why:

 No (Why not:

 Refused

 Don't know

-ore we finish, we would like to le rviewed. earn a little bit about you in order to gain a picture of the range of people)
+Before we finish, we would like to learn a little bit about you in order to gain a picture of the range of people interviewed.

-9. or ethnicity?
-[NOTE TO INTERVIEWER: DO NOT READ RESPONSE OPTION OF THE OPTIONS BELOW, PLEASE FOLLO
+9. How do you describe your race or ethnicity?
+[NOTE TO INTERVIEWER: DO NOT READ RESPONSE OPTIONS AT FIRST.
+IF RESPONSE GIVEN DOES NOT FIT INTO ONE OF THE OPTIONS BELOW, PLEASE FOLLOW-UP TO IDENTIFY A CATEGORY].

 African-American or Black 1

 American Indian or Native American 2

 Asian or Pacific Islander 3

 Hispanic or Latino 4

 White or Caucasian 5

 More than one race 6

 Other (Please describe:) 7

 Refused 8

 Don't know 9

-40 Ana was CONII V A CIV IT LINICI IDE)

-10. Are you (ONLY ASK IF UNSU ·
+10. Are you...
+(ONLY ASK IF UNSURE)

-Male
+Male 1

-Female
+Female 2

-Refused
+Refused 7

-Don't know ბ
+Don't know 3

-11. What is your household size
+11. What is your household size ...

-11A.
-How many adults, 18 or older live in your household:

-11B.
-How many children age 17 or younger live in your
+- 11A.
+How many adults, 18 or older live in your household: - 11B.
+How many children age 17 or younger live in your - household:

-household:

-12. How would you describe your ho ousehold structure.
-Is it a
+12. How would you describe your household structure.
+Is it a...

 Single parent household, 1

 Two parent household, or 2

 Extended household?
 3

 Refused 7

 Don't know 8

-13. e data we are asking about is simply used to group survey respondents.
-I have a list of income ranges I you can stop me when I get to yours
+13. .
+The income data we are asking about is simply used to group survey respondents.
+I have a list of income ranges to read and you can stop me when I get to yours

-Under \$25,000,
+Under \$25,000,1

-\$25,000 to less than \$50,000,
+\$25,000 to less than \$50,000,2

-\$50,000 to less than \$75,000,
+\$50,000 to less than \$75,000,3

-\$75,000 to less than \$100,000, or
+\$75,000 to less than \$100,000, or4

-\$100,000 or more?
+\$100,000 or more?5

 Refused7

 Don't know

-14. What is you ur age?
+14. What is your age?

-Refused
+Refused7

-Don't know
+Don't know8

-15. What else y you would like to share about the Reconnecting Youth class your child participated in?

-your PRO door for som BLEM, GIVE te will be sent by certified mail within the next week or two.
-This means that the mail carrier will bring it to be sent by certified mail within the next week or two.
-This means that the mail carrier will bring it to be seen to sign for it so we know that it isn't lost or stolen.
-INTERVIEWER; IF CERTIFIED MAIL IS A SENT BY REGULAR MAIL IS A CHOICE OF HAVING IT SENT BY REGULAR MAIL AT WEISK.
-THIS MEANS THAT IF THEY DON'T RECEIVE IT, WE WILL NOT REPLACE IT.
-Certified
+ent by certified mail within the next week or two.
+This means that the mail carrier will bring it to gn for it so we know that it isn't lost or stolen.
+INTERVIEWER; IF CERTIFIED MAIL IS A

+CE OF HAVING IT SENT ELSEWHERE OR HAVING IT SENT BY REGULAR MAIL AT MEANS THAT IF THEY DON'T RECEIVE IT, WE WILL NOT REPLACE IT.

+Certified1

+Regular mail2

-Wha address should we send the gift card to?
+What t name and address sh ould we send the gift card to?

-Name: ·
+Name:

 Address:

-Than nk vou again for your time!
+Thank you again for your time!

-···ui , ou again ,